Vipinbadge10/computational-physics/README.md

 $$T_{\text{analytical}} = 1$$

+#### 2. Crack Nicolson:
-b.
-Crack Nicolson- This method is an average of Euler's implicit and explicit method to achieve numerical solutions to the partial differential equation.
+This method is an average of Euler's implicit and explicit method to achieve numerical solutions to the partial differential equation.
 Crank Nicolson Method

 Steps to follow: